CodeYourFuture/GitHomeworkFixErrors/homework.md

 ## 4. What happens when you `fork` a repository?

 GitHub creates a new repository in your account that is an exact copy of the original repository.
-This includes all files, branches, commit history, and tags.
+This includes all files, branches, commit history, and tags..

 ## 5. What happens when you clone a repository?